 Big Interview’s mock interview system is available to use with a webcam, smartphone, or tablet.
 Create an account for Big Interview at: uwec.biginterview.com.

-Have questions or looking for additional interviewing resources?
-Meet with a Career Counselor by scheduling a meeting in Handshake!
-You can also stop by the Advising, Retention + Career Center in Old Library 2100 or call 715-836-3487 to schedule an appointment.
+Meet with a Career Counselor by scheduling an appointment in Handshake.
+You can also stop by the Advising, Retention + Career Center in Vicki Lord Larson Hall 2100 or call 715-836-3487 to schedule an appointment.

 Schedule appointment with a career counselor

-During this appointment you can review your Big Interview video with the counselor and discuss what you can do differently.
-You can also have a traditional mock interview with a Career Counselor.
+During a mock interview appointment, you can review your Big Interview video with a Career Counselor and get feedback on your responses.
+Another option is to meet with a Career Counselor for a traditional mock interview.
 This interview will be identical to a real interview, from the opening to the closing handshake.
 You will dress the part and answer questions about yourself and how you will fit into the company.
-The only difference will be that the Career Counselor will provide feedback on how you did.
-Call (715) 836-5358 to make an appointment.
+The only difference will be that the Career Counselor will provide feedback.
+Schedule a mock interview appointment on Handshake!

-- Silence is OK - Interviewers are used to moments of silence when you are thinking of an answer.
-Don’t feel uncomfortable and take your time thinking of your response.
+- Take time to think of responses.
+Silence is OK - Interviewers are used to moments of silence when you are thinking of an answer.

-- Turn Cell Phones Off - Getting a phone call in the middle of an interview doesn't impress the employer.
+- Turn cell phones off.
+Getting a phone call in the middle of an interview does not impress the employer.
 Avoid the disruption by turning your phone off or not bringing it at all.

-- Prepare Questions to Ask - You are not the only person that answers questions during an interview.
-At some point, you will be allowed to ask the interviewer questions about the position, company, and anything else you can think of.
+- Prepare questions to ask the employer.
+You are not the only person that answers questions during an interview.
+At some point, you will be allowed to ask the interviewer questions about the position and organization.

-- Send a Thank You Letter - Immediately following the interview write a thank you letter to the interviewer, and allows you one more opportunity to make a good impression.
-It also reminds the interviewer of your skills and anything else that you forgot to mention in the interview.
+- Send a thank you letter.
+Immediately following the interview, write a thank you letter to the interviewer.
+This allows you one more opportunity to make a good impression.
+It also reminds the interviewer of your interest in the organization and role.

 Dress for success

-Be professional and dress appropriately in the work place.
+Be professional and dress appropriately in the workplace.
 The way you dress for work reflects your professionalism.
-It is important that you research the company you work for so you may reflect their standards.
-How you dress on a given day may also depend on your daily agenda.
+It is important that you research the company and reflect their standards.
 If you have important meetings to attend or you are giving a presentation, business professional is a smart choice.
-Otherwise business casual may be perfectly acceptable.
+Otherwise, business casual may be perfectly acceptable.

 An interview for a job or internship is your chance to make a lasting impression.
 This first impression is important and dressing appropriately for the part can make a lasting impression.
-Here at Career Services we recommend dressing in business professional attire for all job and internship interviews.
+It is recommended to dress in business professional attire for all job and internship interviews.
 However, it is important that you research the company you are interviewing with to get a better understanding the image expected from you.